CPJKU/cca_layer/README.md

 In this setting we rely on pre-trained [ImageNet](http://www.image-net.org/) features and precomputed [text features](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

-##### Audio-to-Sheet Music Retrieval
+##### Audio-to-Score Retrieval
-For the second data set we learn retrieval embedding spaces for complex audio - sheet music pairs.
+For the second data set we learn retrieval embedding spaces for complex audio - score pairs.
 This experiment is more interesting as we learn the embedding networks for both modalities completely from scratch.
 This will also emphasize the differences between the three methods.